isomerpages/nlb-learning/_sustainability/Preschoolers/Content.md

   <div class="col is-three-fifths">
     <p><b class="has-text-jade">What is recycling? | Recycling for Children | Learn to Recycle | Polly Olly (3 mins 33)</b><br>
     In this engaging video, Polly explains to kids what recycling is and why it is important to recycle paper and plastic.</p>
-    <p>Source: Polly Olly - Kids Videos and Nursery Rhymes: What is recycling?
+    <small>Source: Polly Olly - Kids Videos and Nursery Rhymes: What is recycling?
 Recycling for children-Youtube (2019, Aug 25).
-Retrieved 2021, October 20.</p>
+Retrieved 2021, October 20.</small>
   </div>
 </div>